 The line charts are often used to see trends over time.
 It can also be used to compare two or more groups.

-Each datapoint is connected with a line (straight or smooth) that gives us the look of trend.
+Each data point is connected with a line (straight or smooth) that gives us the look of the trend.
 The y-axis represents the magnitude, where x-represents time interval (most of the time).

-In excel, there are three main variations of line chart, same as bar or column chart.
+In excel, there are three main variations of the line chart, the same as a bar or column chart.

 1. Excel Line Chart

-In simple line chart, each datapoints are represented as points on y-axis in given time.
-These points are connected with line, giving a visual feel of trends.
-In two or more variables, there lines overlap each other.
+In a simple line chart, each data point is represented as points on the y-axis in the given time.
+These points are connected with a line, giving a visual feel of trends.
+In two or more variables, their lines overlap each other.

-In above image, we can see where UK has down fall and where it has beaten US.
+In the above image, we can see where the UK has downfall and where it has beaten the US.

-In financial dashboards, it is common to use line chats.
+In financial dashboards, it is common to use line charts.

 With two many variables line chart gets confusing.

 Stacked Line Chart is used when two series aren’t competing but working cumulatively.
 The first series starts from 0 on the y-axis and ends at N point.
 The next series starts from N on the y-axis.